marano/blog/_posts/2014-07-18-starting-with-graph-databases-using-neo4j-and-rails.markdown

 This graph model is formally known as Property Graph.
 A property graph has the following characteristics:

-- It contains nodes and relationships
+- It contains nodes and relationships.
-- Nodes contain properties (key-value pairs)
+- Nodes contain properties (key-value pairs).
-- Relationships are named and directed, and **always** have a start and end node
+- Relationships are named and directed, and **always** have a start and end node.
-- Relationships can also contain properties (key-value pairs)
+- Relationships can also contain properties (key-value pairs).

 Despite being intuitive and easy to understand, the property graph model can be used to describe almost all graph use cases.